Football Association of Wales: 19th century

-Sir Watkin Williams-Wynn was in attendance; as the local JP (and also the sitting Member of Parliament), he went next door, opened the court, extended the hotel's licensing hours and thus enabled the meeting to continue.
-The meeting ended with Llewelyn Kenrick appointed as the first chairman and honorary secretary with John Hawley Edwards as first treasurer.
+Sir Watkin Williams-Wynn was in attendance; as the local JP (and also the incumbent Member of Parliament), he went next door, opened the court, extended the hotel's licensing hours and thus enabled the meeting to continue.
+The meeting ended with Llewelyn Kenrick appointed as the first chairman and honorary secretary, with John Hawley Edwards as first treasurer.

 Kenrick continued to serve the FAW until 1884, when he left, probably because of the trend towards professionalism.
 In 1897, when the FAW secretary was charged with fraud, Kenrick returned to guide the association through the crisis.
 He made the final break a few months later over the minor issue of the allocation of gate money to Welsh Cup semi-finalists and finalists.

 Inspired by the success of the FA Cup, in 1877 the FAW ran the inaugural Welsh Cup competition.
 The trophy was intended to raise the standard of play and organisation of football in Wales.
-As such English border clubs were invited to participate.
-The prominent north–south divide within Wales meant that the association did not set up a national league.
-By the twentieth century Wales’s senior clubs were competing in English league competitions thus relegating the lower standard and less glamorous Welsh Cup in importance.
-The allocation of a place in the European Cup Winners Cup from 1960 did boost interest in the competition but it has remained secondary in the priorities of Wales’ leading clubs.
+As such, English border clubs were invited to participate.
+However the prominent north–south divide within Wales meant that the association did not set up a national league.